tnc-br/ddf-isoscapes/README.md

 # Editing

 One option is to use VSCode, which has Jupyter support.
-See go/vscode/install.
+Googlers, see [go/vscode/install](https://go/vscode/install) and remember to [exclude working directories from backups](https://support.google.com/techstop/answer/3288893).